 6.2.1 Tandem Connection Monitoring

-Tandem Connection Monitoring (TCM) can be supported by the instantiation of Sub-Path Maintenance Entity (SPME), as described in [IETF RFC 6371], that has a 1:1 relationship with the monitored connection.
+Tandem Connection Monitoring (TCM) can be supported by the instantiation of a Sub-Path Maintenance Element (SPME), as described in Section 3.2 of [IETF RFC 6371], that has a 1:1 relationship with the monitored connection.
 The SPME is then monitored using normal LSP monitoring.

 When an SPME is established between non-adjacent nodes, the edges of the SPME become adjacent at the client sub-layer network and any intermediate node that were previously in between becomes an intermediate node for the SPME.